Laura190/ImageAnalysisWorksheets/Segmentation/Segmentation.md

 | 5      | Create a Mask | Click "Apply" |

 ### :thinking: **Investigate**
-- What do the two sliders do?​
+- What do the two sliders do?
 - What difference does checking the Dark background box make to the mask?​
 - Look in the macro recorder output, which lines set the threshold value and apply the mask?​

-## :computer: Automatic Thesholding: Let the Computer Do It
+## :computer: Automatic Thresholding: Let the Computer Do It

 A manual threshold can be inconsistent and subjective.
 To overcome these issues, automatic thresholding methods can be used.